yahoo/protractor-retry/README.md

 * Checkout this Mocha (Firefox capability) Example [protractor.mocha.conf.js](test/protractor.mocha.conf.js)
 * Checkout this Jasmine (Chrome cap.)
 Example [protractor.jasmine.conf.js](test/protractor.jasmine.conf.js)
 * Checkout this TestSuite (IE11 cap.)
 Example with DEBUG mode activated [protractor.suite.conf.js](test/protractor.suite.conf.js)

-Those 3 examples are actually used for the functional tests coverage of this package.
-Please take a look at the [Travis output](https://travis-ci.org/yahoo/protractor-retry) to check out the flow of the retries.

 ### Known Caveat
 * If you are NOT Running in Parallel mode, the package will retry the whole testsuite if any failure.